Canada Christian College: History

-In 1982, the right of the Canada Christian College to grant degrees was revoked by the Ontario Ministry of Education.
+In 1982, the right of the Canada Christian College to grant degrees was revoked by the Ministry of Colleges and Universities.
 The revocation followed allegations from provincial officials that BA and MA degrees offered by Canada Christian College were "misleading" because they implied a general arts education.
 They also alleged they were "useless" for further study or teaching jobs in recognized universities and that the religious studies degrees were similarly suspect as the school was not accredited by any recognized religious educational body.
 At the time, the school had 300 students.
 According to Elmer McVety, most of the college's courses were prepared by the Christian International University in Phoenix, Arizona, an unaccredited institution whose programs were considered "academically substandard" by the state of Texas.

 Elmer McVety died in 1993 and his son, Charles McVety, took over leadership of the college.

 After having its Ontario degree granting authority revoked, Canada Christian College was able to continue issuing theological degrees under the authority of its Manitoba letters patent.
 However, in 1991 an official at the Ministry of Colleges and Universities stated that the Canada Christian College's granting of degrees appeared to contravene the Degree Granting Act of 1983.
 Minister of Colleges and Universities Richard Allen agreed that the college was not authorized to grant degrees and pledged the college would be made to comply with the law and only grant diplomas and certificates.
 In 1998, the ministry ordered the school to close.
 That year, Progressive Conservative MPP Jim Brown introduced a private member's bill which sought to grant the institution degree-granting authority in Ontario; the bill died on the order paper without being voted upon.
 The next year, in 1999, Progressive Conservative MPP Frank Klees introduced a successful private member's bill (Bill PR-4) securing degree-granting authority for the college in Ontario.

 The college is currently an accredited private degree-granting institution listed by the Ontario Ministry of Colleges and Universities and is permitted only to grant degrees "in the field of religious studies and research in higher Christian learning."

+Overview

+The college is recognized by the Ontario Ministry of Colleges and Universities to grant fourteen degrees and is listed as a Designated Learning Institute.
+As of 2025, the college reports that more than 7,500 people have graduated from Canada Christian College.